 Staying on top of your screening mammograms is key to preventing advanced breast cancer.
-If you notice discomfort, inverted nipple, lumps, or nipple discharge, redness or swollen lymph nodes get your mammogram screening immediately.
+If you notice discomfort, an inverted nipple, lumps, nipple discharge, redness or swollen lymph nodes get your mammogram screening immediately.
 Internal Medicine and Family Practice offers mammogram screening in Joliet, IL.
-You can also consult our primary care doctors include Dr. Shahid Masood, MD, Dr. Samiullah Choudry, and Dr. Wael Mctabi, MD.
+You can also consult our primary care doctors, including Dr. Samiullah Choudry and Dr. Wael Mctabi, MD.
 Book an appointment online or contact us.
 We are located at 1719 Glenwood Ave Joliet, IL 60435.

 Table of Contents:

 If you are a woman in good health, you may think mammogram screenings are not something to concern yourself with.
 However, mammogram screenings are conducted to make sure you stay in good health!
 While women under 40 years old without symptoms of breast cancer generally do not require mammogram screenings, it is a good idea to have regular screenings if you are 40 years of age or more.
 To give you a better idea of what mammogram screening involves, we have answered some commonly asked questions about mammograms below!